opensearch-project/opensearch-ruby/opensearch-transport/README.md

 ### Reloading Hosts

-Elasticsearch by default dynamically discovers new nodes in the cluster.
+OpenSearch by default dynamically discovers new nodes in the cluster.
 You can leverage this in the client, and periodically check for new nodes to spread the load.

 To retrieve and use the information from the